29988122/Fate-Grand-Order_Lua/README.md

 4. crop the desired pattern(ex: danger, servant, or particular enemy name) for the script to recognize.
 5. replace target.png and test.

+Extra2:
+If you really want to refill automatically, please modify the lua file you are executing(TW, EN or JP).
+There are 3 variables - Refill_or_Not, Use_Stone, How_Many.
+You should change Refill_or_Not to 1 to enable auto refill feature, Use_stone to 1 if you don't have enough apple, and How_Many to your planned refill rounds.
+For example, Refill_or_Not = 1 Use_Stone = 1 How_Many = 3 will let me enable the auto refill feature, use stone 3 times, and stop at the "not enough stamina" screen, without useing 4th stone.
 ---
 Any feature request or bugreport are welcomed.
 Please create a new issue and I'll do my best!